 Custom virtual machine images are supported by machine configuration policy definitions as long as they're one of the operating systems in the table above.

-Virtual machines in Azure can use either their local network adapter or a private link to communicate with the machine configuration service.
+Azure virtual machines can use either their local virtual network adapter (vNIC) or Azure Private Link to communicate with the machine configuration service.

-Azure Arc machines connect using the on-premises network infrastructure to reach Azure services and report compliance status.
+Azure Arc-enabled machines connect using the on-premises network infrastructure to reach Azure services and report compliance status.

 Communicate over virtual networks in Azure